Body found in search for missing teenager

 Police say he left his home on the RAF base at Lakenheath at around noon to go to a shop but he did not return.
 He was reported missing to police later that day.

-Suffolk Lowland Search and Rescue had been assisting in the seach for him.
+Suffolk Lowland Search and Rescue had been assisting in the search for him.

 His death is being treated as unexplained but detectives do not currently believe there are any suspicious circumstances and a file will be prepared for the coroner.